varnish/varnish-wiki/source/start/your_varnish_goals.rst

 on the meta data.
 The ban is quite a reliable method, as it only works for objects in the cache but doesnot interfere with new content being cached or served.

-Support for bans is builtin to varnish and it is available from the CLI.
+Support for bans is built-in to varnish and it is available from the CLI.

 For example to ban every jpeg and png object from baching, you can try the following example;